awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

 **Note**
 Docker layer cache mode is available for Linux only\.
 If you choose it, your project must run in privileged mode\.
 The `ARM_CONTAINER` and `LINUX_GPU_CONTAINER` environment types and the `BUILD_GENERAL1_2XLARGE` compute type do not support the use of a local cache\.

    Using a cache saves considerable build time because reusable pieces of the build environment are stored in the cache and used across builds\.
-For information about specifying a cache in the buildspec file, see [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
-For more information about caching, see [Build Caching in CodeBuild](build-caching.md)\.
+For information about specifying a cache in the buildspec file, see [Buildspec syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For more information about caching, see [Build caching in AWS CodeBuild](build-caching.md)\.

 1. Choose **Create build project**\.
 On the build project page, choose **Start build**\.

-1. If you enabled webhooks in **Source**, then a **Create webhook** dialog box is displayed with values for **Payload URL** and **Secret**\.
+1. If you enabled webhooks in **Source**, a **Create webhook** dialog box is displayed with values for **Payload URL** and **Secret**\.
 **Important**
 The **Create webhook** dialog box appears only once\.
 Copy the payload URL and secret key\.
 You need them when you add a webhook in GitHub Enterprise\.
 If you need to generate a payload URL and secret key again, you must first delete the webhook from your GitHub Enterprise repository\.
 In your CodeBuild project, clear the **Webhook** check box and then choose **Save**\.
 You can then create or update a CodeBuild project with the **Webhook** check box selected\.
 The **Create webhook** dialog box appears again\.